 Dr Pinky Dharmshaktu Head of Oncology, Medical Affairs Merck Healthcare Pty Ltd

 Mark Verschuur Chief Executive Officer Fairmont Medical

 Sanofi has taken a firm stand on the physical and mental health of their employees.
 By taking proactive and collaborative action to instill wellbeing initiatives and policies throughout their organisation, they have seen an increase in their employee engagement with retention rates higher and the diversity of staff on the rise.
-Fiona has been an integral part of the building process to protect the wellbeing of their employees.
+Michelle has been an integral part of the building process to protect the wellbeing of their employees.
 She believes that focusing on your teams health is not a nice to have but is a must.
-In this session, Fiona will share how to work collaboratively with your teams to create new initiatives and bring about change to see your workplace more resilient and supportive.
+In this session, Michelle will share how to work collaboratively with your teams to create new initiatives and bring about change to see your workplace more resilient and supportive.

 - Re-think your organisation's culture with employee wellness at the core

 - Collaborate with all levels of staff for a broader view on wellbeing

 - Discover practical takeaways to increase resilience in your organisation